 Gifts of stock or appreciated securities can be transferred to The Ridgewood at Shenango Valley.
 There can be several benefits to you for doing this, including an immediate charitable deduction and avoidance of capital gains tax.
 Consult with your financial professional for guidance.

-If it’s in your heart to give to The Ridgewood at Shenango Valley on a regular basis or you’d like to spread out a large donation over time, you can set up a recurring gift by authorizing a specified amount of money to be electronically transferred, either from your checking account or by a credit card, on a monthly basis.
-You can cancel your authorization at anytime by notifying us in writing.
+If it’s in your heart to give to The Ridgewood at Shenango Valley on a regular basis or you’d like to spread out a large donation over time, you can set up a recurring monthly gift.
+The simplest way to do this is to set up a recurring payment through your online banking.
+The gift will then be automatically withdrawn each month from your checking or savings account and sent to The Ridgewood at Shenango Valley.
+You can stop recurring monthly gifts at any time.

-Another tax efficient way you can make a donation is to name The Ridgewood at Shenango Valley a beneficiary of all or a portion of a retirement account, such as Individual Retirement Accounts (IRAs), 401(k)s, 403(b)s and Keoghs.
+Another tax efficient way you can make a donation is to name The Ridgewood at Shenango Valley a beneficiary of all or a portion of a retirement account, such as an Individual Retirement Account (IRA), 401(k), 403(b), etc.

 A Charitable Gift Annuity (CGA) is an irrevocable charitable gift that pays you and/or a spouse or other beneficiary a fixed income, part of which may be tax-free.
 It is guaranteed income for life.
 After the passing of the donor(s), the remainder of the CGA goes to the charity.